-3.6 Robustness
+4.6.
+Robustness

-In this section we investigate the robustness of our conclusions to a wide array of alternative hypothesis about the underlying quantities.
-The summary results are contained in Table 8, which reports only the final aggregate values in the last column of Table 5, for six cases: pessimistic, Oversight Report, optimistic scenarios, with and without Morgan Stanley.
-For instance, the first row of Table 8, the base case, shows the same results reported in the last column of Table 5.
+In this section we investigate the robustness of our conclusions to some key alternative hypotheses about the underlying quantities.
+More robustness is presented in Appendix C.

+The summary results are contained in Table 8, which reports only the final aggregate values in the last column of Table 5, for six cases: pessimistic, oversight report, optimistic scenarios, and with and without Morgan Stanley.
+For instance, the first row of Table 8, the base case, shows the same results reported in the second to last column of Table 5.
 Each subsequent row contains the estimates of the value added in the six scenarios when one hypothesis is changed (explained in the first column) from the base case.